Have you been charged with a public order offence?

 We can help you if you have been charged with public order offences.

 Public Order offences are generally charges where there is a disturbance in a public area.
-This includes offences such as affray , indecent language and riot.
+This includes offences such as affray , indecent language and violent disorder.

 The type of questions that are important in offences such as these are;